glgerard/cloud-mdbn/README.md

     --daemon listen for a JSON config
     --port=port change the default listening port.
-The default port is 5000 --batch=batch_dir load configuration files from a directory --instant timestamp in ISO 8601 format
+The default port is 5000 --batch=batch_dir load configuration files from a directory --instant=timestamp in ISO 8601 format
     --s3=bucket store the results on S3 bucket --dynamodb store job status on DynamoDB
     --url=url DynamoDB URL.
 The default is None